fabiobiondi/live-coding-angular-mastering-components/README.md

 # Live Coding: Mastering Angular

-A long session of live coding with following topics to explain topics and show several techniques to create custom reusable components:
+A long session of live coding to explain several topics and techniques to create custom reusable components:

 * Input, Output and Content Projection
 * Composite components